etsraphael/NocturneIntelligence/README.md

 ---

 ## Introduction
-Nocturne AI is envisioned to become an **all-in-one personal trading assistant** for both novice and experienced traders.
-By leveraging AI-driven insights and robust data processing, Nocturne AI can help users:
+Nocturne Intelligence is envisioned to become an **all-in-one personal trading assistant** for both novice and experienced traders.
+By leveraging AI-driven insights and robust data processing, Nocturne Intelligence can help users:

 - Research and analyze financial markets
 - Explore real-time market data